Social Icons

 Directed by Nora Ephron

-When I was much younger and saw Michael, I could not fully understand or put my hand on it, what I did know was that the film did not make the same impact I expected from seeing a John Travolta film.
+When I was much younger and saw Michael, I could not fully understand or pinpoint what was off, but I knew the film didn't have the same impact I expected from a John Travolta movie.

-I blamed it when I was much older on my inability to fully comprehend and understand the film itself.
-Seeing the film now, with my adult eyes, I can say this is one of the most pointless film about an angel I have ever seen.
+I blamed it on my younger self's inability to fully comprehend the film, but now, as an adult, I can confidently say that Michael is one of the most pointless films about an angel I’ve ever seen.

-It felt like a horny angel wanting to sleep around.
+It felt like watching a horny angel trying to sleep around.

-Avoid this movie by all cost to save your sanity and probably your innocence.
+Avoid this movie at all costs if you value your sanity and probably your innocence.

 0 comments: